salvaMsanchez/CloudiaBot/README.md

 You can run CloudiaBot from a Google Colab notebook.
 It is an easy way to deploy the chatbot.

-Click on [CloudiaBot on Google Colab notebook](https://www.marca.com/) and follow the steps indicated in the notebook.
+⚡️ Click on [CloudiaBot on Google Colab notebook](https://colab.research.google.com/drive/1xkPeFEhGWXebaObnJw19QZ44ePtNB0NE?usp=sharing) and follow the steps indicated in the notebook to initialise the conversation with CloudiaBot 🤖

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)